Covid-19 - vax rates lag in Dandenong, Doveton | Dandenong Star Journal

 By Cam Lucadou-Wells

-Large pockets of the Dandenong and Doveton postcodes are unvaccinated against Covid, new official statistics show.
+Large pockets of the Dandenong and Doveton postcodes are unvaccinated against Covid but the tide may be turning, new official statistics show.

 The South East has been labelled an “area of concern” due to low vax rates and rising infections.

-In data from the Department of Health, the Dandenong 3175 postcode had just 55-60 per cent of eligible residents with at least a single dose as of 29 September.
+As Greater Dandenong neared 80 per cent single vaccination, the Dandenong 3175 postcode had 70-75 per cent of eligible residents with at least a single dose as of 5 October.

 The postcode includes nearly 49,000 eligible residents in suburbs Dandenong, Dandenong North, Dandenong South and Bangholme.